The Tattoo Man of Route 66, by The Road Crew

 – Ron Jones

 Ron Jones lives in Bartlesville, Oklahoma about 50 miles west of Vinita, via Highway 60.
-Ron is a car enthusiast driving a patriotic 1956 Chevy decked out in shining red, white and blue that he has owned for thirty years.
+Ron is a car enthusiast driving a patriotic 1956 Chevy decked out in shining red, white, and blue that he has owned for over 30 years.
 Mr. Jones and his classic car once made a trip all the way to Los Angeles, California for a one-day car show.
 In addition, he and his car have often traveled to Laughlin, Nevada and Monroe, Louisiana.
 He says: “I’m not afraid to go anywhere at the drop of a hat if I can.”

 Back in the mid-1990s, Ron and his prized 210 two-door sedan went to a car show in Tulsa, Oklahoma.
 There, amongst the classic cars, was what?
 None other than a Route 66 exhibit with all manner of Mother Road memorabilia, and that was the hook that “drove” Ron to his current obsession.